 - Stretford foodbank.
 Hi everyone , I just wanted to say what a lovely welcoming place you have there and the people so nice … I was so nervous about coming and never even knew food banks existed … Thank you so much for helping me and I am really hoping its very short term for me until I get on my feet again 🙂 🙂 . x

 - I just want to send a huge thank you for the foodbank on Barton Rd.
-Myself and family had never used a foodbank before today and it was desperation as we had no food in at all.
-As soon as I walked in we were welcomed with a frendly chat hot drink and put at ease your staff were fantastic and I wanted to say a huge thank you for the generous food donation and sleep better tonight so thank you from all my family
+My family had never used a foodbank before today and it was desperation as we had no food in at all.
+As soon as I walked in we were welcomed with a friendly chat, hot drink and put at ease your staff were fantastic and I wanted to say a huge thank you for the generous food donation, I’ll sleep better tonight so thank you from all my family

 We know that crisis can strike anyone and we also understand how difficult it can be to think about walking through a foodbank door.
 That’s why our foodbank volunteers aim to welcome everyone who comes to the foodbank with compassion, kindness and a listening ear.

 Meeting your needs

 Your foodbank voucher will be exchanged for three days of emergency food.
 We want to make sure that we give you the right food to meet your needs, so please do let our volunteers know if you have any special dietary requirements or allergies, for example, gluten free, halal or vegetarian.

 Whilst your food parcel is being prepared, a volunteer will offer you a warm drink and a biscuit.
 They will also be available if you would like to have a chat.
 Your food parcel will be packed into supermarket carrier bags.
 If you prefer to bring your own bags those can be used instead.
 If you have a large family you may need to bring a buggy or arrange a lift with a friend.

 Practical guidance and support